 Supplementing vitamin K2

 Keep in mind, the last updates to the RDA for vitamin K were made BEFORE the important discoveries about vitamin K2.
-Therefore the RDA isn’t reflective of our actual need of vitamin K2.
+Therefore the RDA isn’t reflective of our actual need for vitamin K2.

 Cutting edge research suggests that, for adults, supplements of vitamin K2 (MenaQ7) at 180 micrograms per day is an effective dose for improving bone and heart health.
 For children, a dose of 45 micrograms per day is beneficial.